nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 - `n4a-aks1`
 - `n4a-aks2`

-- You will also use your name or email for the Owner tag, like  `owner=shouvik` to further identify your assets in a shared Azure account.
+- You will also use your name or email for the Owner tag, like  `owner=s.dutta` to further identify your assets in a shared Azure account.

 ## Deploy 1st Kubernetes Cluster with Azure CLI